Shane9915/scg_devtest/README.md

 (1) /scg_test

-This main project for demonstration for parts of API(Back-end) and UI(front-end) following the requirements of the test.
+This main project for demonstration for the parts of API(Back-end) and UI(front-end) following the requirements from SCG.

 #How to start webserver and test.